Vitalflea/AdventuresOfAngmar/README.md

 [![LOTRO](https://img.shields.io/badge/game-Echoes%20of%20Angmar-yellow.svg?style=plastic)](https://www.echoesofangmar.com/)

 <details>
   <summary>1/16/2023 - The following tirade is no longer relevant.
-This project will now likely serve as a fully flegded public bot.
+This project will now likely serve as a fully flegded bot.
 If you are interested, add me on discord Vitalflea#0001</summary>

 # 1/11/2023
 Since the 9th and due to the videos I had uploaded, I've gotten quite a few messages from angry players.
 A lot have been blaming me for everything and if you're one of them I truly am sorry.
 I hope this entire writeup changes your opinion as I did not want things to end up like this.